DatGamerboi101/Minecraft-Behind-CG-NAT/README.md

 These services creates a Secure tunnel between your Minecraft Server and their relay servers what other users connect to and then gets routed through the tunnel to your server.

-But if you’re looking for a completely self hosted and open source solution you,  check out [[Minecraft Server behind CG-NAT#How to bypass CG-NAT | How to bypass CG-NAT]].
+But if you’re looking for a completely self hosted and open source solution you,  check out .

 ## How to bypass CG-NAT